 Ganache is a great tart filling but can also be used to fill and ice cakes.
 It keeps well in the fridge or freezer but needs to be left to soften so that it can be easily spread.
 Using a knife dipped in boiling water will make it easier to spread.
 Adding a tablespoon or two of hot coffee gives a lovely mocha flavour to a dark chocolate tart.

-For a vegan version, you can use Elmlea plant-based double cream or there is another version at the bottom of the page.
+For a vegan version, you can use Elmlea plant-based double cream or there is another vegan (and lower calorie) version at the bottom of the page.

 If you make white chocolate ganache, you may want to add a few drops of food colouring.
 While solid white chocolate is a pleasing creamy colour, the ganache turns a rather unappetising yellow.